sonyahack1/PortSwigger/SQL_injection-3_querying_the_database_type_and_version_on_Oracle/SQL_injection-uerying_the_database_type_and_version_on_Oracle___10.05.2025.md

 ![sqli](./screenshots/sqli.png)

-> Ок. Определяю количество столбцов в таблице. Это важно по скольку `UNION` требует чтобы обе части `SELECT` запроса возвращали одинаковое количество столбцов.
+> Ok.
+I determine the number of columns in the table.
+This is important because `UNION` requires that both parts of the `SELECT` query return the same number of columns.
-> Использую оператор `ORDER BY` который используется для сортировки результатов запроса по одному или нескольким столбцам
+> I use the `ORDER BY` operator, which is used to sort the query results by one or more columns

-> Для перебора столбцов использую `Intruder`.
+> I use `Intruder` to iterate through the columns.
-> Генерирую текстовый файл с числами от `1 до 10` (например не больше 10 столбцов):
+> I generate a text file with numbers from `1 to 10` (for example, no more than 10 columns):

 ```bash